 Our preferred solution is to open our own premises located in the Midlands close to Coventry and Kenilworth.
 With access on a daily or pre-arranged basis Alvis enthusiasts could call in and carry out research or just browse the collection.
 The centre would be staffed by volunteers on a part time basis with the long term aim of having permanent employed staff along the lines of the facilities already enjoyed by other British one-marque clubs such as Aston Martin, Bentley and Rolls-Royce.

 Achieving this aim is a long way off and requires not only dedication from a team of people but funding as well.
-In the meantime we intend looking at other options such as outsourcing the collection to other clubs, or under a FBHVC scheme, housing it within a museum or university with an engineering background; in the latter cases, security and part-staffing would be managed within their current facilities.
+In the meantime we have been fortunate to secure office accommodation at Bowcliffe Hall.

 Friends of the Alvis Archive Trust